The property of interior designer Robert Couturier. Photography: Nina Slavcheva courtesy Christie's.

 The standout among the three auctions is Couturier’s collection in Paris, which includes a Regency ormolu-mounted rosewood commode by Étienne Doirat and a striking Jean-Michel Frank modernist folding screen.
 Couturier’s deftness in combining French elegance with modernism makes this collection particularly unique and an intriguing opportunity for those looking to bring a piece of his vision into their own home.

-Property from England’s famous Harewood House—one of the UK’s grandest stately homes, built between 1760 and 1780—is offered through the London Collections sale, a veritable who’s who of 18th century British craftsmanship, featuring works by John Carr, Robert Adam, and cabinetmaker Thomas Chippendale.
+Property from England’s famous Harewood House—one of the UK’s grandest stately homes, built between 1760 and 1780—is offered through the London Collections sale, a veritable who’s who of 18th century British craftsmanship, featuring works by John Cobb, Robert Adam, and cabinetmaker Thomas Chippendale.

 A trio within a trio, the New York auction features works from three Northeast US collectors: the estate of Glenn C Randall, Dr Jeffrey Lant, and Delftware from the Peter Van Slyke Collection–one of the most important collections of Dutch Delft in the United States.
 Randall was a passionate collector of English furniture, spanning the early Charles II period to the Regency period, with many noteworthy examples for sale.
 Dr Lant, meanwhile, was a keen collector of early 19th-century Empire and Directoire clocks, silverware, and decorative objects.